Originally compiled by David Alfred, of the Brighton and Hove Pétanque Club.

 You also need a jack, the small wooden target ball.

 - There are several names for the target ball.
 Officially (that is, in the written rules) it is le but (the target, or goal).
-Most commonly in the South of France it is le bouchon (cork), but in Paris it is le cochonnet (piglet).
+Most commonly in the South of France it is le bouchon (little ball), but in Paris it is le cochonnet (piglet).
 Other names include le petit (little one), le gari, etc. “Coche” is not a French word — it is an English bastardization of “le cochonnet”.
 Its utterance should be a serious criminal offence.

 le cercle or le rond is the throwing circle.
 French players often just swipe a curve (une courbe) in the dirt with a toe.